 Some pets will require special time investments depending on where you live.
 Horse owners, for example, frequently have to pay to board their horse, assuming they don’t live somewhere with large pastures.
 The cost of boarding alone is usually $400-500, but you also have to factor in the time spent traveling to the stable.
 This is a significant time commitment itself, not even factoring in time with the horse.

 Although you can house most pets in your own home, remind your child of any special considerations concerning where you live.
-If you have some late sleepers in your home, pet birds need to be kept quiet, your kids will need to supervise cats around any lilies in your garden, and naturally curious dogs will need to be taught how to swim if you have a pool.
-These are all time commitments that your child should be aware of.
 They might not be mature enough to have this degree of forethought, so you’ll have to spell it out for them.

 Almost every child wants a pet at one point or another, and animals have the potential to unlock empathy and responsibility in your child.
 However, they are not a commitment to be taken lightly.
 Every animal will have a different degree of attention required, but, much like a child, it’s hard to understand just how much effort they’ll take until you have one.